alex-bochkarev/alex-bochkarev.github.io/research/align-BDD/code-docs/_sources/overview.rst.txt

 | Figure 11      | ``fig_jUFLP_simscores.eps``                 | :py:mod:`experiments.jUFLP_w_simscores`                           | ``jUFLP_ss.tar.gz``               | json   | ``2022-12-06_jUFLP_simscores.csv`` | ``jUFLP_simscores.R``              |
 +----------------+---------------------------------------------+-------------------------------------------------------------------+-----------------------------------+--------+------------------------------------+------------------------------------+

-Figure 16: sample B&B tree was generated by :py:mod:`experiments.sample_BB_tree`.
+Figure 17: sample branch and bound tree was generated by :py:mod:`experiments.sample_BB_tree`.

-(Figures 1-5, 9a, 11-15, and 23-26 do not involve any computations.)
+Figures 1-5, 9a, 12-16, and 24-27 do not involve any computations.

-All the key parameters (instance sizes, generation parameters, etc.) are set in ``Makefile``.
+Key 'global' parameters (instance sizes, generation parameters, etc.) are set in ``Makefile``.
+(The rest are specified in the respective python files in ``experiments`` folder.)

 Implementation details
 ----------------------